Since 1808, this congregation has pursued a faithful Christian ministry—on behalf of the city we love, and the world we aspire to serve.

 This was an undeveloped site in a residential neighborhood when the congregation purchased it in 1873.
 When it came to choosing an architect, the renowned George B. Post (who designed both the New York Stock Exchange and the Vanderbilt mansion on Fifth Avenue) was a contender.
 But the project was awarded to a little known, 37-year-old German émigré named Carl Pfeiffer.

 Pfeiffer’s engineering skills are evident in the technological innovations he introduced.
-Wooden louvers installed beneath the pews allowed warm air to rise into on winter mornings from steam pipes in the basement.
+Wooden louvers installed beneath the pews allowed warm air to rise into the Sanctuary on winter mornings from steam pipes in the basement.
 On warm days, enormous blocks of ice were delivered to the basement, where fans blew cooling air upward.
 The Sanctuary did not have modern air conditioning until 2003.

 The interior of the Sanctuary follows strict, Reformed Protestant precepts, with an emphasis on the spoken word.
 The pulpit is the focal point of the space, with the choir loft and organ above and communion table below.
 Unlike most Gothic churches, the Sanctuary contains no right angles.
 The floor slopes, the pews fan outward, and the balcony surrounds all that is below, bringing the entire congregation within clear sight and hearing range of the preaching and music ministry.
 There are also no Biblical figures or saints, reflecting an iconoclastic austerity prevalent among 19th century Presbyterians.